llm-bible/llm-bible.github.io/_publications/charpentier2023not.markdown

 bibkey: charpentier2023not
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.02265"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'BERT', 'Transformer']
+tags: ['Transformer', 'Model Architecture', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 This paper introduces a novel modification of the transformer architecture, tailored for the data-efficient pretraining of language models.
 This aspect is